yachnytskyi/go-blog-platform/README.md

 # Ways of possible improvements
-I would be grateful for any help you could provide.
-First of all, I would implement Abstract Factory pattern, to give us an ability to easily switch between repositories and delivery tools.
-At the current state the settings are hardcoded in `cmd/server/main.go` file, they should be in the config file and defined on first launch of the app.
-Secondly, add unit and integration tests.
-Thirdly, to make a general refactoring of the system.
+I am open for new ideas.
+Fistful, add unit and integration tests.
+Secondly, refactoring of the system.

 </div>